qhgz2013/so-vits-svc-pipeline/README.md

 - `-p` or `--profile`: SO-VITS-SVC inference arguments (defined in the `vits` section of the config file), default: `default`
 - `-k` or `--keep`: keep intermediate files during this pipeline (these files will be cleaned up after finish)

+Other arguments will be set into config json, for example: `--file.input <input_file> --file.output <output_file_or_dir>` will overwrite the input file and output file in the config json

 There are 3 preset config files provided in this repository, the corresponding process pipeline are also attached:

 1. `vits_config.json` (default)